jdgiles26/X-Satellite-powered-freight-intelligence/README.md

 - Python 3.11 (other verisons might not work)
 - A free [Copernicus Data Space](https://dataspace.copernicus.eu/) account (takes 2 minutes)
-- The trained RF model file (in the drishx sub directory)
+- The trained RF model file (in the dabbleX-freight. sub directory)
 - Be patient it takes time soemtimes pinging mirrors for the road data

 ### Install and run